metaborg/jsglr2evaluation/docker/README.md

 docker build -f docker/Dockerfile -t jsglr2evaluation .
 ```

-Run the evaluation in a container:
+Run the evaluation in a container, which will use `~/jsglr2evaluation-data` on the host for persistence:

 ```
-docker run -d --rm -v ~/jsglr2evaluation:/jsglr2evaluation/data -e "TARGET=all" -e "EVALUATION_TARGET=all" jsglr2evaluation
+docker run -d --rm -v ~/jsglr2evaluation-data:/jsglr2evaluation/data -e "TARGET=all" -e "EVALUATION_TARGET=all" jsglr2evaluation
 ```

 `-d`: run container in the background
 `--rm`: removes the container when it exits
-`-v ~/jsglr2evaluation:/jsglr2evaluation/data`: use `~/jsglr2evaluation` as working directory on the host to persist data (Spoofax sources, evaluation corpus, results)
+`-v ~/jsglr2evaluation-data:/jsglr2evaluation/data`: use `~/jsglr2evaluation-data` as working directory on the host to persist data (Spoofax sources, evaluation corpus, results)
 `-e "SPOOFAX_VERSION=master"`: specify the Spoofax version
 `-e "JSGLR_VERSION=develop/jsglr2"`: specify the JSGLR version, which will be built again independently after building Spoofax completely.
 This enables you to run the evaluation with a JSGLR version from specific branch, without having to rebuild Spoofax completely.
 `-e "TARGET=evaluation"`: specify the target of the Make build (e.g. `all`, `spoofax`, `evaluation`)